AvePoint/cloud-api/docs/elements/general/service subscription/add-service.md

 Add a Cloud Backup for Microsoft 365/Cloud Backup for Exchange Online & OneDrive trial subscription request:
 {
-  "product": 2048, // The name of the service: 2048 represents Cloud Backup for Microsoft 365 "licenseType": 0, // The subscription type of the service: 0 represents Trial "avepointStorageType": 0, // The storage type of the service: 0 represents the AvePoint storage - Azure "retentionYear": // The retention year of the service }
+  "product": 2048, // The name of the service: 2048 represents Cloud Backup for Microsoft 365 "licenseType": 0, // The subscription type of the service: 0 represents trial "avepointStorageType": 0, // The storage type of the service: 0 represents the AvePoint storage - Microsft Azure Blob "retentionYear": // The retention year of the service; not applicable here }

 Add a Cloud Backup Express/Baseline management/Workspace management/User and device management/Workspace management - storage optimization trial subscription request: